 10. Hit Kalakaua Avenue

-The shops range from high-end boutiques such as Tiffany and Co., Gucci, and Prada to local Hawaiian apparel and souvenir shops like the ABC store.
+The shops range from high-end boutiques like Tiffany and Co., Gucci, and Prada to local Hawaiian apparel and souvenir shops like the ABC store.
 If you love to shop, Kalakaua Avenue will not disappoint.

 Bonus: Get a Go Oahu Card

 The Go Oahu Card can be a great way to make the most of your trip.
-Make sure to check out all of the details because many activities do need to be booked in advance.
+Make sure to check out all of the details because many activities need to be booked in advance.